shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Mudrich gave a thumbs up.

 “Ok, I love you, my pups.
 Goodnight.”
 Mother closed the door behind her.
+Her figure faded into the distance through the door window.

+Lemilay smiled smugly.
 “Thank you, Ersatzica.”
-Lemilay sat down next to her.
+She sat down next to her.
 “I knew I could count on you.
 Keep it up and I just might make you my right-hand wolf.”

 Ersatzica gulped.

 The next day, Mother met them at the mess hall.
 She was accompanied by the carpenter, who held a large piece of paper.
-“Today, my pups, we will starting a building challenge.”
+“Today, my pups, we will be starting a building challenge.”

 The carpenter rolled out the paper onto the empty table.

 “Hi, Uncle Onrent.”
-Ersatzica waved subtlely.
+Ersatzica waved subtly.

 “Hi, Ersie.”
 Uncle Onrent waved back.